Industrial Grade mSATA (MO-300) - A Reliable High Speed Embedded Storage Solution

 The mSATA electrical specification follows the SATA-IO (Serial ATA International Organization) Group’s specifications laid out in September 2009.
 In January 2010, JEDEC also published the MO-300 standard which defines the dimensions, layout and connector position of this product as well.

-Cactus offers both an Industrial Grade mSATA, based on SLC NAND flash, for the most demanding embedded application environments and a Commercial Grade mSATA, based on MLC NAND, which provides a cost effective solution for less demanding applications.
+Cactus offers both an Industrial Grade mSATA, based on SLC NAND flash, for the most demanding embedded application environments and a Industrial MLC mSATA, based on MLC NAND, which provides a cost effective solution for less demanding applications.